 - AED Event Information – your AED policy may specify that data, such as heart rhythm and when shocks were delivered, collected by the AED during a cardiac arrest be retrieved from the defibrillator.
 This data can be transferred to a computer for later review by your medical director or local EMS.

 - Written Documentation — someone from your emergency response team must document the cardiac arrest event in writing.
 Generally, this requires completion of a post-event form called a medical incident or accident report form.
 Complete this in writing as soon as possible after the incident.
-This report will include date, time and location of event, name of person completing report, whether or not SCA was witnessed, who started CPR and when, arrival time of AED, operator of AED, and name of responding EMS.
+This report will include the date, time and location of the event, name of person completing report, whether or not SCA was witnessed, who started CPR and when, arrival time of AED, operator of AED, and name of responding EMS.

 - Medical Oversight and Quality Improvement – your AED policy may stipulate that the medical director review event data to suggest improvements or changes in practices or policies.
-The medical director may suggest changes to improve effectiveness in areas such as training, AED location, procedures or responder roles.
+The medical director may suggest changes to improve effectiveness in areas such as training, AED location, procedures, or responder roles.
 Sometimes, doctors at the receiving hospital will request data to help determine a cause for the cardiac arrest.

 - Debriefing — after the medical director reviews the event data, he or she may issue a report to your AED program manager.
 A review meeting, or debriefing, may help everyone involved during the emergency response learn from the experience and improve your organization’s response procedures.
-The purpose of a debriefing is to identify actions that went well and where there is opportunity for improvement.
-Topics discussed may include how quickly 911 was called, the AED location and how well CPR was performed.
+The purpose of a debriefing is to identify actions that went well and where there is an opportunity for improvement.
+Topics discussed may include how quickly 911 was called, the AED location and, how well CPR was performed.